Kanda hano urebe videwo ifite ubusobanuro mu Kinyarwanda.

 CLEAN START

-At Sasa, hygiene is built into the rhythm of our football sessions.
-Children learn how, when and why to wash with soap.
-It’s simple, everyday knowledge they can take home and share.
+At Sasa, hygiene is built into the rhythm of our football sessions, exploring how, when and why to wash with soap.
+It’s simple, everyday knowledge children can share.

 Through our partners, we also provide soap for kids to use at home.
-By weaving hygiene education into our programme, we support children in building routines that protect their health and the health of their communities.
+By weaving hygiene education into our programme, we support the conditions for building routines that protect children’s health and the health of their communities.

 Data sources: World Health Organisation; UNICEF